xfnw/nboard/README.md

-# nboard
+# Nboard

-python curses based yourwalloftext clone
+Python curses based YourWallOftext clone

-## help
+## Help
-read the --help text lol
+Read the --help text lol

-## managing remotes
+## Managing Remotes
-to get more remotes, you can
+To get more remotes, you can

 ```bash
 for i in $(cat remotes.txt); do echo $i | xargs git remote add 2>/dev/null || echo $i | xargs git remote set-url ; done
 ```
-(command stolen from gitbbs lol)
+(Command stolen from gitbbs lol)

-which will go through all the remotes in remotes.txt and add them to git
+Which will go through all the remotes in remotes.txt and add them to git

-:D